Samuel D. Rockenbach

-Samuel Dickerson Rockenbach (27 January 1869 – 16 May 1952) was an American Brigadier General and father of the United States Tank Corps.
+Samuel Dickerson Rockenbach (27 January 1869 – 16 May 1952) was a United States Army officer and father of the Tank Corps.

 Biography

-Rockenbach was born in Lynchburg, Virginia on January 27, 1869, the son of Frank J. Rockenbach and Jane Nicolson Rockenbach.
+He was born in Lynchburg, Virginia on January 27, 1869, the son of Frank J. Rockenbach and Jane Nicolson Rockenbach.
 He attended the Virginia Military Institute, where he graduated third in the class of 1889 and was designated a distinguished graduate.

 In 1898, Rockenbach married Emma Baldwin, who was the daughter of Theodore Anderson Baldwin.

 Rockenbach was the commander of Kemper Military School and also served in the Missouri Militia.
 He received a commission in the United States Cavalry in 1891.
 He served repeatedly with Brigadier General John J. Pershing, including serving as quartermaster during the Pancho Villa Expedition.
 In 1912, Rockenbach graduated from the United States Army War College.

 During World War I

-In December 1917, eight months after the American entry into World War I, he was appointed by Pershing, now the Commander-in-Chief of the American Expeditionary Forces (AEF) on the Western Front, to command the AEF's Tank Corps.
+In December 1917, eight months after the American entry into World War I, he was appointed by Pershing, now the Commander-in-Chief of the American Expeditionary Forces (AEF) on the Western Front, to command the Tank Corps.

 In 1918, Rockenbach organized, trained, equipped, and deployed the first American tank units to the European Western Front during World War I.